-2 The African American in Contemporary Urban Society ‡ (3) UC:CSU ©
+2 The African American in Contemporary Urban Society ‡ (3) UC:CSU ♀

-Prerequisite: None.
-Recommended: English 28, English 363, or placement into English 101.
+Recommended: English 28, English as a Second Language 363, or placement into English 101.
+Lecture, 3 hours.

 A survey of the urbanization of the African American with emphasis on contemporary issues, public policy solutions, civil rights, and equality of opportunity.
 Issues include education, housing, economics (welfare, poverty, and employment), politics, justice and law enforcement, urban and community development, and family.